hommyrosado/hommyrosado.github.io/docs/Bash/index.md

 1. Zsh (Z-Shell) - Zshell is a powerful shell alternative and an (improved) version of Bash.
 Zsh is great for developers.
 I'll review Zsh more thoroughly following the completion of Bash.
 2. Fish (Friendly Interactive Shell) - Fish is an interactive shell that provides some cool features like Auto-suggetions and syntax highlighting.
 Fish is ideal for users who require a more modern shell.
 3. Ksh (Korn Shell) - Kshell is an older shell better suited for legacy systems.
-4. Tcsh (TENEX C Shell) - Tcsh is an enhanced version of the Cshell with features for command-ling editing and progamming completions specific to C programming language.
+4. Tcsh (TENEX C Shell) - Tcsh is an enhanced version of the Cshell with features for command-ling editing and progamming completions specific to C programming language. \
-5.
+Other alternatives include: Dash, PowerShell, Elvish and Yash.

 ```yaml
 # Set a path/url to a logo that will be displayed instead of the title
 logo: "/assets/images/just-the-docs.png"